microshare/microshare.github.io/docs/0.1/getting-started/quick-start.md

 ---
 layout: docs
-title: Tutorial
+title: Quick Start
 description: Getting Set-up in Microshare
 group: getting-started
 toc: true
 ---

-This tutorial will provide an simple review of Microshare.
-In this tutorial we will:
+In this section we will do the following:

 1. Create an account
 2. Get an access token